Capturing The Human Element

 I fell in love with photography when I received my first digital camera for my 20th birthday.
 I photographed everything from family pets to blades of grass.
 As my casual hobby transformed into a creative outlet, people became my preferred subject.

 It’s all about the human element: you, your family, and everyone you know

-More recently, I’ve embarked on a side project that extends my passion for photography beyond the scope of weddings.
-In an effort to share my experience and knowledge with novice photographers and those looking to expand upon what they already know, I have launched Exposure Therapy, which offers photography workshops and courses in Toronto.
+More recently, I’ve embarked on a project that extends my passion for photography beyond the scope of weddings.
+To share my experience and knowledge with novice photographers and those looking to expand upon what they already know, I have launched Exposure Therapy, which offers photography workshops and courses in Toronto.

 Genuine and unposed—documentary wedding photography that captures the human element

 I’ve been drawn to photojournalistic wedding photography from the first moment I set eyes on the work of Jeff Ascough and other British and American wedding photojournalists.
 It was a revelatory breath of fresh air!

 Documentary wedding photography is different: it’s authentic and has grit.
 I aim to capture and preserve all the spontaneous, raw moments that reveal our shared humanity.